-Recently, I went to visit my dentist.
+After six months of using coconut oil instead of a normal toothpaste, I went to visit my dentist.
 I didn’t tell her about my experiment.
 I wanted her to assess my teeth as usual, without any bias.
 And you know what?
 I didn’t hear anything like:

 “Ula, these teeth look like they haven’t been brushed!”